35 Comments

 John Armes

-Tucson, AZ · a month ago
+Tucson, AZ · 3 months ago

 it's how the old timers used too grow walking canes.